-You may also be offered support from an Independent Living Advisor (ILA).
-The ILA’s can offer advice and support in the first instance and will ensure that you understand the responsibility of taking a direct payment.
+You may also be offered support from the Arranging Support Team.
+The team can offer advice and support in the first instance and will ensure that you understand the responsibility of taking a direct payment.

 You can also have direct payments if you are:

 - a carer who has been assessed as needing support in your own right

 - the parent of a child with a disability assessed as needing support in looking after your child.

 Our Arranging Support Team can talk to you about your options and can provide support, suggestions and signposting for many aspects of your direct payment.

 A direct payment is not considered a benefit and will not affect any other benefits you receive.
 It is not the same as direct payments from the Department for Work and Pensions or Universal Credits.
 The Direct Payments Team can provide more information on this, or you can get advice from an independent agency like Citizens Advice Bureau.